-For most educational buildings and a portion of the office buildings occupied by public schools, universities, and State and local government agencies, DOE estimated the cost of capital based on a 40-year geometric mean of an index of long-term tax-exempt municipal bonds (>20 years).
-100 101 Federal office space was assumed to use the Federal bond rate, derived as the 40-year geometric average of long-term (>10 years) U.S. government securities.
-102
+For most educational buildings and a portion of the office buildings occupied by public schools, universities, and State and local government agencies, DOE estimated the cost of capital based on a 40-year geometric mean of an index of long-term tax-exempt municipal bonds (>20 years).^{100 101} Federal office space was assumed to use the Federal bond rate, derived as the 40-year geometric average of long-term (>10 years) U.S. government securities.102

-Based on this database, DOE calculated the weighted-average, after-tax discount rate for CWH equipment purchases, adjusted for inflation, made by commercial users of the equipment.
+Based on this database, DOE calculated the weighted-average, aftertax discount rate for CWH equipment purchases, adjusted for inflation, made by commercial users of the equipment.

 To establish residential discount rates for the LCC analysis, DOE identified all relevant household debt or asset classes in order to approximate a consumer's opportunity cost of funds related to appliance energy cost savings.
-It estimated the average percentage shares of the various types of debt and equity by household income group using data from the Federal Reserve Board's Survey of Consumer Finances ("SCF") 103 for
+It estimated the average percentage shares of the various types of debt and equity by household income group using data from the Federal Reserve Board's Survey of Consumer Finances ("SCF")103 for

-1995, 1998, 2001, 2004, 2007, 2010, 2013, 2016, and 2019.
+103Board of Governors of the Federal Reserve System.
+Survey of Consumer Finances.
+Available at 1995, 1998, 2001, 2004, 2007, 2010, 2013, 2016, and 2019.
 Using the SCF and other sources, DOE developed a distribution of rates for each type of debt and asset by income group to represent the rates that may apply in the year in which amended standards would take effect.
 In the Crystal BallTM analyses, when an LCC model selects a residential observation, the model selects an income group and then selects a discount rate from the distribution for that group.
 Chapter 8 of the final rule TSD contains the detailed calculations related to discount rates.